pingcap/tidb-binlog/cmd/drainer/README.md

 ## drainer

-drainer collects binlog from each pump in cluster, and apply to downstream database or filesystem.
+drainer collects binlog from each pump in cluster, transforms binlog to various dialects of SQL, and applies to downstream database or filesystem.

 ## How to use